 Pick battles that you can win by looking out for keywords that include your physical location or something with a smaller search volume that’s really specific to your business.
 You could also use online tools like Moz’s ‘Keyword Explorer’ tool that tell you how competitive a keyword is, (as a starting point look for anything with a score of less than 45).

-Pick 5 keywords that you want to target, asking yourself the following questions to help you narrow down your list.
+Pick the core keywords that you want to target, asking yourself the following questions to help you narrow down your list.

 - Is it highly relevant to your business?